caoemily/codePuzzle/README.md

 # codePuzzle
-Code Puzzle - JavaScript Learning Project
+Code Puzzle - This is a course project from CodeSchool, which helps learn JavaScript.